ibm-cloud-docs/containers/cs_ingress_qs.md

 {: tip}

-1. Create a Kubernetes ClusterIP service for you app so that it can be included in the Ingress application load balancing.
+1. Create a Kubernetes ClusterIP service for your app so that it can be included in the Ingress application load balancing.
   ```
   kubectl expose deploy <app_deployment_name> --name my-app-svc --port <app_port> -n <namespace>
   ```